rea1991/Chanalyzer/C2_skeleton_processing/README.md

 ### Before you start

-It requires the following modules:
+It requires the following built-in and external modules:
 - os
 - math
 - numpy